Meet the Commentators

 Few names in U.S. Chess are more recognizable than Grandmaster Yasser Seirawan.
 A four-time U.S. Champion and former World Championship contender, Seirawan was the dominant force in American chess in the 1980s.

-Born in Damascus, Syria in 1960, Seirawan’s family immigrated to the United States when he was 7 years old and settled in Seattle.
-He picked up the game of chess at age 12 and honed his skills playing against top players in the area, including Latvian-born master Viktors Pupols and six-time Washington State Champion James Harley McCormick.
+Born in Damascus, Syria in 1960, Seirawan’s family immigrated to the United States when he was 7 and settled in Seattle.
+He picked up the game of chess when he was 12 years old and honed his skills playing against top players in the area, including Latvian-born master Viktors Pupols and six-time Washington State Champion James Harley McCormick.

 Seirawan went on to dominate the American chess scene, winning the U.S. Championship title in 1981, 1986 and 1989.
 He claimed the U.S. Championship title once again in 2000 and continued to play in major world-class events, including serving 10 times as a member of the U.S. team at the World Chess Olympiad, until he announced his retirement in 2003.

 Seirawan was lured out of retirement in 2011 to once again play in the U.S. Championship, which was held in Saint Louis.
 He cited the exciting developments of the Saint Louis chess scene as a contributing factor for his renewed interest in competitive chess.